-- Cumulative HS GPA : 2.8 or higher will meet the assessment requirement for the 2023-2024 school year.
-Further placement in Math and/or Science courses will be discussed individually OR - Documentation of successful completion of a college-level course in the area for which the course placement score is used OR - Eligible ACT, SAT, and/or MCA scores OR - Eligible ACCUPLACER scores.
+- Documentation of successful completion of a college-level course in the area for which the course placement score is used or - Eligible ACT, SAT, and/or MCA scores or - Eligible ACCUPLACER scores.
 Scores already on file may be used.
-Accuplacer testing available at Lake Superior College
+Accuplacer testing available at Lake Superior College - \Cumulative HS GPA: 2.8 or higher will meet the assessment requirement for the 2024-2025 school year.
+Further placement in Math and/or Science courses will be discussed individually.

-CITS COURSES 2023-2024
+CITS COURSES 2024-2025

-COURSE TERM OFFERED COLLEGE CREDITS ACCUPLACER TEST ACT Score GPA (Minimum) ENGL 1106 READING Reading College Composition I FALL 3 78 or higher 21 2.8 ENGL1112 READING Reading Intro to Literature FALL 3 78 or higher 21 2.8 PSCI 1110 READING Reading American Government FALL 3 78 or higher 21 2.8
+COURSE TERM COLLEGE ACCUPLACER SCORES TO GPA

+OFFERED CREDITS TEST QUALIFY (Minimum)

+ENGL 1106

+College FALL 3 READING 78 or higher 2.8

+Composition I

+ENGL1112

+Intro to SPRING 3 READING 78 or higher 2.8

+Literature

+PSCI 1110

+American FALL 3 READING 78 or higher 2.8

+Government